GAltVI/resume/T07D10-1-develop/README.md

 "What a long list of requirements", you think to yourself.
 The appetite of the AI is growing by leaps and bounds.
 Well, it's a good way to practice anyway.

 ***== Quest 3 received.
 Add the src/matrix.c program that inputs and outputs integer matrices.
-Matrix memory allocation must be implemented in 4 types: one static and 3 dynamic ones.
-For static memory allocation, the maximum size of the matrix does not exceed 100 x 100.
+Matrix memory allocation must be implemented in 4 types:
+-\ one static (For static memory allocation, the maximum size of the matrix does not exceed 100 x 100.)
+-\ and 3 dynamic ones.
 To select the method of memory allocation in the program, you need to implement the menu with subparagraphs 1–4.
 The size of the matrix (first the number of rows, then the columns) is taken from two numbers in stdin right before its input.
 You also need to clean up all allocated memory.
 Refer to the materials folder for help.
 Pay attention to the output of the matrix: there should be no extra spaces at the end of each line.
 There should not be a